 - Issue: Overtime pay improperly denied

-On January 10, 2013, a former Hewlett-Packard Company ("HP") employee filed a class action lawsuit charging that HP has a common practice of misclassifying its technical support workers as exempt and failing to pay them for all overtime hours worked in violation of federal overtime pay laws.
+The class action lawsuit charges that HP has a common practice of misclassifying 9,800 Technical Solutions Consultants I- III, Field Technical Support Consultants I-III, and Technology Consultants I-III as exempt from overtime, thereby failing to pay them for all hours worked in violation of federal and state overtime pay laws.

 Contact Lieff Cabraser